Associations

 The Better Business Bureau of ******************* and

-We are in receipt of your letter dated July 8th,2025 regarding the complaint of ******* ******* that she was unable to utilize her account on the ********************** website.
-We have investigated Ms. ******** inquiry and welcome the opportunity to respond.
+We are in receipt of your letter dated August 12, 2025,regarding the complaint of **** & ***** ***** claim of not receving the purchased $200 ***************** gift card.
+We have investigated their inquiry and welcome the opportunity to respond.

-directly at **************, and I will be glad to assist her further.
-I also can be reached via email at ***************************************************************** or mail at the following address: AARP ************* Ombudsman Team, **************************************
+If Mr. & ******** have any questions or additional concerns, they may contact me directly at **************, and I will be glad to assist them further.
+I also can be reached via email at ***************************************************************** or mail at the following address: AARP ************* Ombudsman Team,**************************************

 Advisor, AARP Ombudsman Team